SemProg Summary

 Hoare Rules

-A Hoare Triple \(\{P\}\ \mathrm{c}\ \{Q\}\) consists of Assertions \(P\), \(Q\) and a command c
+A Hoare Triple \(\{P\}\ \mathrm{c}\ \{Q\}\) consists of Assertions \(P\), \(Q\) and a command c.

-terminates! in some final state, then \(Q\) will hold for the final state.
+If c is started in a state satisfying \(P\), and if c terminates! in some final state, then \(Q\) will hold for the final state.

 Rules